tzs/WAR-ScenarioBalance/README.txt

-Puts up a small window with four numbers: how many healers and how many total players your side has in your scenario or city siege instance, and how many healers and total players the enemy has.
-Green numbers represent your side, and red represents the enemy.
-The first number is the count of healers, and the second is the total count.
+Puts up a small window that shows how many people are in your scenario or city instance, and how many of them are healers, RDPS, MDPS, and tanks, for each side.
+Green numbers are your side, red numbers are the enemy.

+For each side, the display is formatted like this:

+    12 = 4 + 2 + 1 + 5

+The first number is the total number of players.
+That's followed by the counts of healers, RDPS, MDPS, and tanks in that order.

 Usage is simple: